TweetyDaBird/Little-Big-Scroll/Little Big Scroll 4/v2.00/README.md

 ## Buildguide

 ### Step-by-step
-- Solder hotswap sockets in markings
+- Solder hotswap sockets in markings on rear of PCB
-- Solder capacitors C1, C2 in markings
+- Solder capacitors C1, C2 in markings on rear of PCB
 - Solder Encoder (Place from front, solder on the back)
-- Solder controller (Place **behind the PCB**, face up).
+- Solder controller (**Place behind the PCB**, buttons facing up).
 - Assemble plate & spacers.
 - Insert switches and add encoder wheel
 - Program